NYPL/digital-collections/README.md

 2. Add your changes to the CHANGELOG.md file under `## [Unreleased]`.
 See [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) for formatting docs.
 3. Create a pull request of the `feature` branch _into_ `main`.
 4. After a feature branch has approved accessibility review and VQA, merge `feature` branch into `main`, then merge `main` branch into `qa` for testing.
+Merging can be done manually or with a pull request.
+Pushing the changes to the remote branch will automatically trigger a deployment to the `qa` environment via Travis.
 5. After QA has tested and approved cut a `release` branch off of `qa` using our Release Naming Strategy.
 Please see Release Naming Strategy for details on how we plan to number our releases during the initial rollout of this project.

 `git checkout -b release/x.y.z`.